HWDance/jax-fsm-mcmc/README.md

 ### Basic Usage
- We jax, numpy, blackjax and the FSM machinery we will use to sample MCMC chains with NUTS.
+ Imports for sampling MCMC chains with NUTS via our FSM.

 ```python
 # Basic imports